ssh352/BDiF_yixiang_wang/readme.txt

 GLOG_logtostderr=1  mpirun -np 16 SCRUB "data10k.txt" 2>log

+The SCRUB program will output file files: signal.txt noise.txt, performance.txt: record the running time of each step normality_test_result.txt: if or not normality test is passed
+log: log file

 In case of glog is not installed, I included a no logging version where all logging functions are commentted out